cadamini/cadamini/README.md

 Hey there, I am using GitHub ;)

-I am pretty interested in technical writing and documentation in general.
-Always learning Ruby, HTML, CSS, Javascript, and Bash/Shell.
+I am interested in technical writing/documentation and programming.
+Always learning Jekyll, Ruby, HTML, CSS, Javascript, and Bash/Shell.
+Interested in Python.

-- 🔭 I’m currently working on documentation.
+- 🔭 I’m currently working on documentation in a Jekyll project.
 - 🌱 I’m currently learning GitHub Actions and workflow automation.
 - 📫 How to reach me: https://www.facebook.com/christian.adamini